ctf2009/ansible-rpi-autohotspot/README.md

-## Ansible RPi Auto Hotspot
+## Ansible RPi Examples

+This is a repository contaning a number of useful roles and example simple playbooks / scripts that can be installed on a Raspberry Pi

+The following roles are currently included

+- ping
+- autohotspot (Based upon the tutorial at [http://www.raspberryconnect.com]([http://www.raspberryconnect.com)
+- samba

+#### Auto Hotspot

-This is an example that demonstrates how to deploy the auto hotspot as described at
+This role will create an auto hotspot as described at

 [http://www.raspberryconnect.com/network/item/331-raspberry-pi-auto-wifi-hotspot-switch-no-internet-routing](http://www.raspberryconnect.com/network/item/331-raspberry-pi-auto-wifi-hotspot-switch-no-internet-routing)